• Skip to main content

 Final verdict?

-Is it the best BBQ we’ve ever had?
-As two folks from Memphis, we’ll say… no. But for theme park barbecue?
-It’s pretty darn good.
+But for theme park barbecue?
+It's pretty darn good.
 Especially with that beautiful outdoor seating and generous portions.

-Our Flame Tree BBQ Overall Review Score: 6.5/10
+Our Overall Flame Tree BBQ Review Score: 6.5/10

 Solid food, generous portions, allergy-conscious options, and an unbeatable atmosphere.
 Just don't expect ribs that compete with your hometown joint (and maybe skip the baked beans).